TanStack/router/docs/guide/routes.md

 Routes are the primary way of configuring TanStack Router and are created using the `RootRoute` and `Route` classes.
 Multiple routes can be nested within each other to create a route tree, which is then used to create a router.

+> 🧠 Even though TanStack Router provides a file-based routing solution via TanStack Router CLI, it's still important to learn how to create routes manually, as it's the foundation of how the CLI works under the hood.

 ## The Root Route

-To start building your route hierarchy, you can call `new RootRoute()` to create a root route. `RootRoute` optionally accepts an options object similar to that of `new Route()`, but excludes any `path` related options, since the root route implicitly has no path.
+To start building your route hierarchy, call `new RootRoute()` to create a root route.
+The `RootRoute` class optionally accepts an options object.
+The root Route is the only route that doesn't require a `path` or `id` option.

 ```tsx
 import { RootRoute } from '@tanstack/react-router'